-- The trailer for the Film of the Book shows Prim crying into Katniss' chest, an example of the "motherly" version of the trope (since Katniss essentially plays the role of mother in the Everdeen family).
+- The trailer for The Film of the Book shows Prim crying into Katniss' chest, an example of the "motherly" version of the trope (since Katniss essentially plays the role of mother in the Everdeen family).

-- The Novelization of Return Of The Jedi is slightly different from the film in several places.
+- The Novelization of Return of the Jedi is slightly different from the film in several places.
 The scene where Luke tells Leia who they both are and that he has to face Vader is much more emotional than in the film.
 Before Luke pulls away and leaves to meet his destiny, the twins hold each other, weeping "openly".

-- In Count To The Eschaton, Rania invokes this with Menelaus.
+- In Count to the Eschaton, Rania invokes this with Menelaus.
 (He's a clueless Science Hero, she's had a crush on him for a long time...)